 Find a suitable area to practice and perform the following exercises.
-It should be at least 45 m (150 ft) by 45 m (150 ft) free of obstacles like trees and rocks.
+It should be large enough to perform all the exercises explained below and be free of obstacles such as trees and rocks.
 Once you've selected a suitable permitted location, proceed with the following exercises.